ronakupadhyaya/Horizons-week-04/day1/1_passport_form/README.md

   ```bash
   $ npm install
   ```

+  Remember to fill in your **mLadb** url in `/models/connect.js`!

 1. The registration flow

+  In this section, you will:

+  1. Make a `GET` route that renders the `register` template.
+  1. Create a registration form in the registration template.
+  1. Create a `User` model (w or w/o schema) in the models.js
+  1. Make a `POST` route that saves a user model

   First things first, we're going to work on the registration flow.
 A **flow** can be characterized as a *process* or *method* that performs a certain action.
-It can be a single page or screen, in our case, or a set of them, like for Robinhood or Facebook.
-Like before, create a simple registration form that has three fields:
+A **flow** can be a single page or screen that registers users, in our case, or a set of them, like for Robinhood or Facebook.

+  First, Add a route in `auth.js` to access this page from `/register` when a `GET` request is issued to your server.
+You should render the `views/register.hbs` template in the views folder when that GET request is issued.

+  In the `register.hbs`, you'll be making a simple registration form that has three fields:

 | field name | input type | description |
 | --- | --- | --- |